maprob/nft-mint-site/README.md

 ## Installation 🛠️

-If you are cloning the project then run this first, otherwise you can download the source code on the release page and skip this step.
+If you are cloning the project then run:

 ```sh
 git clone https://github.com/The-Stripes-NFT/nft-minting-app.git